Don’t you hate it when you’ve lined up for half an hour, and then someone ignores the line and just pushes in near the front -- and gets away with it!

 It seems pretty universal, that we hate it when we sacrifice to do the right thing, and then somebody else who selfishly does the wrong thing, gets away with it and gets the reward that we sacrificed for and maybe didn’t even get.

-This was even a problem in Jesus’ day (well, every day is Jesus’ day, but you know what I mean).
+This was even a problem in Yeshua’s day (well, every day is Yeshua’s day, but you know what I mean).

-Jesus told a story about how a farmer hired some workers for the day for a denarius (at the time, that was a normal day’s pay).
+Yeshua told a story about how a farmer hired some workers for the day for a denarius, (at the time, that was a normal day’s pay).
 Fair enough.

-Later in the day he hired some more, then even later he hired some more who had been unable to find work that day. (or who hadn’t bothered to line up early?).
+Later in the day he hired some more, then even later he hired some more who had been unable to find work so far that day. (or who hadn’t bothered to line up early?).

 Hardly fair eh.